gomorpheus/morpheus-docs/release_notes/current.rst

 - Fixed issue we found causing slow Elasticsearch queries on certain indices*
 - Hosts: Fixed for bulk convert-to-managed
 - Identity Sources: Custom External SSO Identity Source: Fixed AES encryption setting
-- Instances: Fixed edit Wiki button displayed on Instances when user has Read Only Instance access.
+- Instances: Fixed edit Wiki button displayed on Instances when user has Read Only Instance access
 - Instances: Special Characters can now be used in Instances names, will be stripped from hostname and host names.
 - Instances: Fixed issue where hostname would be set to "null" on nodes added to an Instance via the Actions menu on the Instance detail page^
 - Logs: Removed ``println "Not a master"`` from MorphTagLib service